caocscar/ConnectedVehicleDocs/Events.md

 6|Value|steering wheel angle|degrees

 ### SteerAngleEvents Value
-The `Value` field contains an 8-bit unsigned integer that can be converted to steering angle degree.
+The entry in the `Value` field contains an 8-bit unsigned integer that can be converted to steering angle degree.
 The least significant bit (LSB) units = 1.5 degrees and entries in this field have a range [0, 255].

 #### Converting to Steering Angle (Degrees)
 - For values between 0 and 126, simply multiply by 1.5 degrees.